 - Canada Emergency Wage Subsidy (CEWS) has been extended through until June 2021.
 CEWS is a subsidy to cover part of employee wages for eligible employers.
-UPDATED - the maximum subsidy rate for periods 11 to 13 is 75%—click here for more information on subsidy rates and new changes to the program.
+UPDATED - the maximum subsidy rate for periods 11 to 13 is 75%—click here for more information on subsidy rates and additional changes to the program.

 - CanExport SMEs: Up to $75,000 in funding to assist small- and medium-sized companies grow within the international marketplace.